This NASDAQ adviser thinks markets are tumbling because of data privacy changes

 It’s been a volatile year for the markets.
 In mid-June the S&P 500 fell 3.3%, and is down 23%, its lowest since December 2020.
 Experts chalk it up to inflation, supply chain issues, and high interest rates.
 But according to Dominique Shelton Leipzig, a member of NASDAQ’s Risk and Cybersecurity Council, there’s another factor playing into the market tumbles: data privacy changes.
 In 2021, states proposed or passed 27 data privacy bills, an increase from two in 2018.

-Fast Company chatted with Leipzig about the connection between data privacy and the markets, and what companies might do in response to the changes.
+Fast Company chatted with Leipzig, an attorney at Mayer Brown, about the connection between data privacy and the markets, and what companies might do in response to the changes.
 This interview has been lightly edited for clarity.

 Let’s dive right into it.
 What do you see as the connection between data privacy and the markets tumbling?